simplonco/fork/README.md

 and connect with the Wordpress app https://developer.wordpress.com/calypso/

+**You need to have everythings working on your computer to do this Fork!**

 ## Web Developer: Advanced PHP

 _**Keywords:** POO (UML), Symphony (MVC), Deployment, Tests, Security_